 It is essential that all people working or volunteering with young people are appropriately recruited.
-Clubs should develop a safe recruitment process based on the Basketball England guidance to includeprocedures such as checking documents to confirm the person's identity, obtaining references and conducting an interview if possible.
-For all roles which are eligible, an enhanced DBS disclosure shouldbe completed.
+Clubs should develop a safe recruitment process based on the Basketball England guidance to include procedures such as checking documents to confirm the person's identity, obtaining references and conducting an interview if possible.
+For all roles which are eligible, an enhanced DBS disclosure should be completed.

 It is essential that those working with young people are appropriately experienced or mentored/ supervised until they have gained experience.
-People in any role at a club which involves working/ volunteering with young people should undertake regular safeguarding training to refresh and updatetheir knowledge.
+People in any role at a club which involves working/ volunteering with young people should undertake regular safeguarding training to refresh and update their knowledge.
 Coaches working with young people must hold appropriate coaching qualifications and must be proactive in safeguarding by taking responsibility for familiarising themselves with any relevant guidance, policies or procedures.
-It is mandatory for all licensed Coaches and Bench personnelof junior teams who are eligible for a DBS disclosure to hold a valid and satisfactory DBS disclosure, complete regular Safeguarding Training and complete a Self-Declaration form.
-All licensing officials must also hold a valid DBS issued within three years,
+It is mandatory for all licensed Coaches, officials and Bench personnel of junior teams who are eligible for a DBS disclosure to hold a valid and satisfactory DBS disclosure (dated within 3 years), complete regular Basketball England Safeguarding Training and complete a Self-Declaration form.